alsoGAMER/BotBase/README.md

 - The notification will contain the user information such as ID and username, if available
 - At the same time, the user will see a waiting queue.
 Available admins will be shown with a green sphere next to their name, while admins that are already chatting will be shown as busy
 - The user can press the update button to update the admin's statuses
-- When an administrator joins, all notifications from all admins are automatically deleted and the admin is marked as busy
+- When an administrator joins, all notifications from all admins are automatically deleted, and the admin is marked as busy
 - When an admin joins a chat, other admins won't be able to join
 - Admins that are busy will not receive other support notifications
 - An admin cannot join a chat if it's already busy